-This website is for anyone interested in evaluating the Christadelphian belief system using biblical exegesis.
+This website is devoted to biblical exegesis, studies on early Christian theology, and critical engagement with Christadelphian theology.
 Note that my blog is updated much more frequently with shorter articles.

 The name of this resource, dianoigō, is taken from a Greek verb meaning "to open the mind of one, i.e. to cause to understand a thing; to open one's soul, i.e. to rouse in one the faculty of understanding or the desire of learning" (Thayer's Greek Lexicon).
 The word is so used in several New Testament texts such as Luke 24:45 and Acts 16:14.